jocic/PHP.JobTest/readme.md

 *  Notification that event is created should be delivered to entered email.
 *  Create some fake google account to store calendar events.
 *  Task should include ReadMe.md file within the documentation.

+## Setup

+1. Enable Recaptcha v3 by changing the "XXXXXX" placeholders with their appropriate values in the "index.html" file.
+2. Install required dependencies by executing "composer install" command from the "source" directory.
+3. Generate Calendar API credentials and save them to the root directory under the "calendar_credentials.json" and "calendar_client_secret.json" filenames.